 Surgery for secondary liver cancer

 The aim of surgery is to remove the part of the liver that contains cancer.
 This is known as liver resection or partial hepatectomy.
-It is the most effective treatment, but it is only possible if there is enough healthy liver and the cancer hasn’t spread to other parts of the body where it can’t be removed (such as the bones).
+It can be an effective treatment, but it is only possible if there is enough healthy liver and the cancer hasn’t spread to other parts of the body where it can’t be removed (such as the bones).
 Some people need surgery for both the secondary cancer in the liver and the primary cancer.
 These operations may be done separately or at the same time.

 A liver resection is a major operation.
 You will have a general anaesthetic and the surgeon will remove the tumour as well as some healthy-looking tissue around it.
 The operation may be done as open surgery (with one large cut) or as keyhole or laparoscopic surgery (with several smaller cuts).